hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 ### Setting up

 For this section we are going to need to copy over some reference data required for annotation.
-First, move into `var-calling` directory and then copy over the required data.
+Start and inetractive session and move into `var-calling` directory.
+Then copy over the required data.

 ```
+$ bsub -Is -q interactive bash

 $ cd ngs_course/var-calling
-$ cp /groups/hbctraining/ngs-data-analysis2016/var-calling/reference_data/dbsnp.138.chr20.vcf.gz* data/reference_data/
+$ cp /groups/hbctraining/ngs-data-analysis2016/var-calling/reference_data/dbsnp.138.chr20.vcf.gz* \
+data/reference_data/

 ```